Public Budget (MLY203) Course Detail

 • The budget process, the stages of expenditure and revenue, the budget control and closing processes are understood.

-Course Content Description and nature of the budget; the evolution of budget; development of budgeting and budgeting systems; budget functions; budgeting principles: classical and modern budgeting principles; deviation from budget guidelines; budget concepts and theory of industrial budgets; budgeting process: preparation of the budget, its restoration
+Course Content Definition and nature of budget; evolution of budget; development of budget and budgeting systems; functions of budget; budgeting principles: classical and modern budgeting principles; deviations from budget principles; budget concepts and theory of industrial budgets; budgeting process: preparation, approval and implementation of budget, budget and treasury transactions, budget appropriation

 Weekly Subjects and Releated Preparation Studies